 N.J.
 Admin.
 Code § 6A:23A-21.1

 4. An amendatory contract may be effectuated by the same method required for the authorization of the original contract.

-(f) The issuance of purchase orders pursuant to an open-end contract is considered to be the carrying out of the contract and not a change order.
-The following requirements apply:
+(f) The issuance of purchase orders pursuant to an open-end contract shall be considered to be the carrying out of the contract and not a change order.
+The following requirements shall apply:

-1. A district board of education or charter school board of trustees shall not use orders under open-end contracts for purposes such as changing the quality or character of items to be provided, or exceed the maximum number(s) of items or units provided for in the original specifications and contract.
-Such changes would constitute a change order;
+1. A district board of education or charter school or renaissance school project board of trustees shall not issue or order purchase orders under open-end contracts for purposes that would change the quality or character of items to be provided, or exceed the maximum number(s) of items or units provided for in the original specifications and contract.
+Such changes may be made only pursuant to an approved change order;

-2. The district board of education or charter school board of trustees shall execute such contract for a period not to exceed the requirements of 18A:18A-1 et seq., the Public School Contracts Law, unless specifically authorized by law;
+2. The district board of education or charter school or renaissance school project board of trustees shall execute an open-ended contract for a period not to exceed the requirements of the Public School Contracts Law, N.J.S.A.
+18A:18A-1 et seq., unless specifically authorized by law;

-3. The district board of education or charter school board of trustees shall execute a certificate of availability of funds each time an order is placed covering the amount of the order, unless the district board of education or charter school board of trustees wishes to commit and certify the full amount of the open-end contract at the outset.
-The certificate must be executed before the district board of education or charter school board of trustees incurs a contractual liability on its part; and
+3. The district board of education or charter school or renaissance school project board of trustees shall execute a certificate of availability of funds covering the amount of the order each time an order is placed against the open-ended contract, unless the district board of education or charter school or renaissance school project board of trustees decides to commit and certify at the outset the full amount of the open-end contract.
+The certificate shall be executed before the district board of education or charter school or renaissance school project board of trustees incurs a contractual liability on its part; and

-4. The school official authorized to serve as purchasing agent pursuant to 18A:18A-2 shall place such orders subject to such controls or approval requirements as the district board of education or charter school board of trustees may lawfully impose.
+4. The school official authorized to serve as purchasing agent pursuant to N.J.S.A.
+18A:18A-2 shall place such orders subject to the controls or approval requirements that are lawfully imposed by the district board of education or charter school or renaissance school project board of trustees.

+N.J.
+Admin.
+Code § 6A:23A-21.1